 Care of mache greens requires a sunny location in well drained soil.
 Corn salad greens are tolerant of cool weather so may be sown in September through May, with early fall up to Thanksgiving, being an ideal planting time.

-Either broadcast mache seeds or plant in rows 12-18 inches by 6 inches apart.
+Either broadcast mache seeds or plant in rows 12 to 18 inches (31-46 cm.) by 6 inches (15 cm.) apart.
 Be patient.
-These little beauties take their time germinating, about a month and even then the plants are on the runty side.
+These little beauties take their time germinating, about a month, and even then the plants are on the runty side.

 Harvest in March when there are six to eight leaves; and as you harvest, you are naturally thinning the crop.
 Wash well as mache’s spoon-shaped leaves tend to hide dirt.
 About a dozen corn salad greens are needed for a serving when harvesting in March, but by the end of April fewer are needed as the plants will have tripled in size.

 By May, mache plants bolt and become stringy and rangy.
-At this time, it’s all over and time for the spring greens after enjoying your very own garden fresh greens during the late winter months.
+At this time, it’s all over; time for spring greens after enjoying your very own garden fresh greens during the late winter months.